seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 THE SONG.
 Come, thou monarch of the vine,
 Plumpy Bacchus with pink eyne!
-In thy fats our cares be drown’d,
+In thy fats our cares be drown'd,
-With thy grapes our hairs be crown’d:
+With thy grapes our hairs be crown'd:
 Cup us, till the world go round,
 Cup us, till the world go round!

 **OCTAVIUS CAESAR**
 What would you more?
 Pompey, good night.
 Good brother,
 Let me request you off: our graver business
 Frowns at this levity.
-Gentle lords, let’s part;
+Gentle lords, let's part;
 You see we have burnt our cheeks: strong Enobarb
 Is weaker than the wine; and mine own tongue
 Splits what it speaks: the wild disguise hath almost
-Antick’d us all.
+Antick'd us all.
 What needs more words?
 Good night.
 Good Antony, your hand.

 **POMPEY**
-I’ll try you on the shore.
+I'll try you on the shore.

 **MARK ANTONY**
-And shall, sir; give’s your hand.
+And shall, sir; give's your hand.

 **POMPEY**
 O Antony,
-You have my father’s house,–But, what? we are friends.
+You have my father's house,--But, what? we are friends.
 Come, down into the boat.

 **DOMITIUS ENOBARBUS**